 From May 2019, the Council has operated Executive governance arrangements, which consist of a Cabinet and Scrutiny function.
-All Cabinet members have been allocated a specific portfolio and are responsible for driving forward the Council's keystrategic aims.
+All Cabinet members have been allocated a specific portfolio and are responsible for driving forward the Council's key strategic aims.

 The Council has a constitution which sets out how the Authority operates, how decisions are made and the procedures which are followed to ensure that decisions are efficient, transparent, and accountable to local people.
-This was approved in May2021and reviewed throughout the year.
+This was approved in May 2022 and kept under review throughout the year.